Emirates airline says to submit response soon in Open Skies row

 Qatar Airways CEO Akbar Al Baker on Monday warned that any change to the agreements could spark protectionism.

-The director general of IATA, which has no mandate to formally act on the issue, on Monday said the body was in fully in favour of growing liberalisation, though he said the debate may well comprise a definition of what is free and fair.
+The director general of IATA, which has no mandate to formally act on the issue, on Monday said the body was in fully in favor of growing liberalization, though he said the debate may well comprise a definition of what is free and fair.

 Emirates’s Clark also added that he would like to see the lifting of restrictions that prevent foreign carriers from taking more than a minority stake in another airline.